Eric-D-Stevens/audio-tour-frontend/PRIVACY_POLICY.md

 We use the information we collect to:

-- Provide, maintain, and improve the TensorTrix application
+- Provide, maintain, and improve the TensorTours application
 - Generate personalized audio tour content based on your location and preferences
 - Authenticate users and manage user accounts
 - Process and respond to user inquiries and requests